rajat8527/Dungeons-Dragons-Backend/README.md

 - Open API Swagger integration added
 - New Relic APM integration added
 - Docker integration added
+- Spring Cache has been used to implement the caching.
 - Implemented Custom and Global Exception handling.

 ## Running the application locally